LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/accessingdata.rst

 .. admonition:: Question

-   A data store must extend which of the following classes in the ``Microsoft.EntityFrameworkCore`` package?
+   A data store should extend which of the following classes in the ``Microsoft.EntityFrameworkCore`` package?

    #. ``DataStore``
    #. ``DbContext``